How To Make Kefir From Raw Milk. A Thorough Guide And Recipe To Benefit Your Health

 Ferments at cooler temperatures between 60-70F

-This will produce a much thicker kefir.
+Anything between 60-70F will produce a much thicker kefir that is slightly sour.
+Just a tiny hint of sourness.
 Personally, I like this the best, as it tastes thicker, smoother / silkier, and more salty to me, but still sour.
+It's also much more forgiving when making it, because you don't have to stir it as often, and it's less likely to become chunky like crappy cheese.

 Fermenting at warmer temperatures between 75-85F +